 - Entering from the side, the top person carefully grabs both ankles of the base’s feet

-- Then, the top partner places the ball of one foot onto the shoulder of the base, being careful not to dig into their shoulders with your toes
+- Then, the top partner places the ball of one foot onto the shoulder of the base, being careful not to dig into their shoulders with their toes

-- Engage the core, lift the other foot up and enter plank, trying to inhale and exhale at the same time
+- Engage the core, lift the other foot up, and enter the plank, trying to inhale and exhale at the same time

 - Release by having the second partner gently step off the base’s shoulders and stand back up